NarimanNiknejad/LQR-Control---Quadcopter---Finite-and-Infitite-Horizon-/Readme.md

-# Finite Time Horizon LQR Control for Quadrotor
+# Finite/Infinite Time Horizon LQR Control for Quadrotor

 This repository contains a Python implementation of a finite time horizon Linear Quadratic Regulator (LQR) control for a quadrotor.
 The controller aims to make the quadrotor follow given waypoints in a 3D space.
 The code simulates and compares the performance of both infinite time horizon and finite time horizon LQR controllers.